numpy/numpy-tutorials/how_to_how_to.md

   * Three miles, take a right at Hayseed Road, follow the signs.

 If the information is already in the docs, link to it -- don't repeat it.
-If the API doc is sufficiently clear, link directly to it after you've given the prefatory information ("Three miles, take a right").
+If the API doc is sufficiently clear, link directly to it after you've set the scene ("Three miles, take a right").

 ## If the question is broad, narrow and redirect it